RevoltSecurities/Subdominator/README.md

 Please make sure to replace `#your_api_key_here` with the respective API keys you obtain from the corresponding websites.

+### Information for Previous Users:

+Save your old keys in some file then update the keys to the new config_keys.yaml file After updating your new version of  configuraton yaml file with respective api keys , id and email and passowords
+Then you can delete the old version of yaml file.

 ### API Integrations and Credits

 Subdominator integrates with various APIs to gather valuable subdomain information.
 We would like to give credit to the following websites for providing free-to-obtain API keys for subdomain enumeration.